contact-discovery/contact-discovery.github.io/index.md

+## Attacks on WhatsApp, Signal, and Telegram in the News!

+See [**https://encrypto.de/news/contact-discovery**](https://encrypto.de/news/contact-discovery) for an up-to-date press review.

 ## What is Mobile Contact Discovery & Why Should I Care?

 Mobile contact discovery allows users of mobile messengers to conveniently connect with people in their address book: newly registered users can instantly start messaging existing contacts based on their phone numbers without exchanging additional information like usernames or email addresses.